Ek2100/FindMyPapers/readme.md

 ### Step 1: Navigate to the Correct Folder

 The website is designed to look for exam files in a specific directory.
-All your PDFs should be uploaded to the `media/HSC_2024_Exams/` folder.
+All your PDFs should be uploaded to the `media` directory.

-1. From the main page of this repository, click on the `media` folder.
+> From the main page of this repository, click on the `media` folder.

-2. Then, click on the `HSC_2024_Exams` folder.

 ### Step 2: Upload Your Files

-Once you are inside the `media/HSC_2024_Exams/` folder, you can easily upload files directly from your computer.
+Once you are inside the `media` directory, you can easily upload files directly from your computer.

+1. Navigate to the directory you would like to upload your folder (e.g. `media/Year 11/Math Advanced (2U)/Yearly papers/`)

-1. Click the **"Add file"** dropdown menu.
+2. Click the **"Add file"** dropdown menu.

-2. Select **"Upload files"**.
+3. Select **"Upload files"**.

-3. You can either drag and drop your PDF files into the designated area or click **"choose your files"** to select them from your computer.
+4. You can either drag and drop your PDF files into the designated area or click **"choose your files"** to select them from your computer.

 ### Step 3: Commit Your Changes